Lightwave Link Plus LP2 review: Is it the ideal Hub?

 As a review of the Lightwave Link Plus, we will, of course, talk about Lightwave.
-However, this isn’t a review of the system itself or how it compares to other DIY-friendly automation options.
-Don’t worry, we’ve already written extensively about both.
+However, this isn’t a review of the overall smart home system or how it compares to other DIY-friendly automation options.
+We’ve already written extensively about both.

 The hub works with Amazon Alexa, Apple HomeKit, Google Home and an Android App, allowing you to control your system using multiple methods.
 You can even use IFTTT with Lightwave, but that’s getting ahead of ourselves!